hrntsm/Tunny/README.md

   - The model with the number entered here is restored from the optimization results file and is the output of the component.
   - The model number matches the tree structure of the output.
   - -1 is input, the results of all models on the Pareto front will be the main focus.
+  - Clicking the Reflect button will cause Grasshopper to reflect the results of the model number inputted.

 ## Contact information